 The graduate plan in Early Childhood Education leads to the Master of Science (M.S.) degree.
-Students will be subject to an interview with members of the Early Childhood Education program prior to admission.
+Students may be subject to an interview with members of the Early Childhood Education program prior to admission.
 Students seeking this degree must complete at least 36 hours of credit.
-Within the degree, there are four tracks of Early Childhood Education: the master's degree, the master's degree focusing on young children with disabilities and the master's degree with focus on individuals with disabilities (EC-6) and master's degree with EC-6 certification.
+Within the degree, there are four tracks of Early Childhood Education: the master's degree, the master's degree focusing on young children with disabilities, the master's degree with focus on individuals with disabilities (EC-6), and the master's degree with EC-6 certification.

-EDUC 6032 Applied Statistics

-EDUC 6033 Research Design and Analysis

-INST 60311 Applications of Technology
+EDUC 6033 Research Design and Analysis INST 6031 Applications of Technology

-SILC 6030 Foundations of Multicultural Education Students in Track C must take TCED 6031 instead of INST 6031.
+Students in Track C must take TCED 6031 instead of INST 6031.